karsan377/Power-Outage-Economic-Analysis/README.md

 ### Cleaning

 The cleaning phase focused on transforming and preparing the data for analysis.
-The most critical step involved handling implausible values: zero values in the severity metrics—`OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` were replaced with `np.nan`, as a major outage cannot logically have zero impact.
-Next, the binary response variable, `LONG_OUTAGE`, was created, set to 1 if the `OUTAGE.DURATION` was greater than the overall median duration, and 0 otherwise.
+The most critical step involved handling implausible values: zero values in the severity metrics `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` were replaced with `np.nan`, as a major outage can't have zero impact.
+Next, the binary response variable, `LONG_OUTAGE`, was created, and was set to 1 if the `OUTAGE.DURATION` was greater than the overall median duration, and 0 otherwise.
 Finally, to ensure features were complete for subsequent engineering and modeling, missing values in the economic columns used for prediction (`TOTAL.REALGSP` and `CUSTOMERS.AFFECTED`) were imputed using the median of each respective column.

 ### Exploratory Data Analysis